MND Australia

 • services and support available.

-You may feel very concerned about what lies ahead and how decisions about your health care, lifestyle and finances will be made.
-Talking about your future wishes is important as it helps bring some peace of mind to you and your loved ones.
-It also makes it more likely that you will receive the care you want and have the best quality of life possible.
+Talking about your future wishes helps bring some peace of mind to you and your loved ones.
+It also makes it more likely that you will get the care you want.
+It can also help maintain quality of life so you can get on with living in the time you have.

 The main things we suggest you start thinking and talking with loved ones about are: